Superalgos/Superalgos/README.md

 * Trading-Simulation, Simulation-Strategies, Simulation-Trades, and Simulation-Conditions, are data sets that the [Trading Simulation Plotter](https://github.com/AAMasters/Plotters-Trading-Simulation) reads to create a visual representation of strategies' actions over the charts.

-* Live Trading History, Trading-Execution and Trading-Process are data sets used to render live-trading activity over the charts.
+* Live Trading History, Trading-Execution, and Trading-Process are data sets used to render live-trading activity over the charts.

 ## Outputs